How to cut costs when building a home

 That said, if you can’t afford to build on your own land, you can still build a beautiful and affordable home in a townhouse or duplex.
 It might take a little more work to set up as you won’t have full control over the space, but your overall building costs are probably going to be much cheaper.

-Pick a suitable lot
+Find a suitable lot to build on

 If you end up choosing to build a free-standing home on your own lot, it’s important to pick a lot that’s already fit for construction as lot modifications can cost you a lot of money.